Chris Paciello: Prison

 In September 2006, he was released after serving six years in prison and placed on parole.

+After release

 He moved to Los Angeles, where he owned two Cristoni pizzerias, both now closed.
-He was arrested over a street fight in 2008, but no charges were filed.
-Paciello was previously linked with Madonna and Sofia Vergara romantically.
+He was arrested over a street fight with Joey Rio and Dean Heiser in 2008, but no charges were filed.

-More recently

 On March 6, 2012, Paciello opened a new restaurant, Bianca, in the Delano Hotel in South Beach.
 He made the following press statement:I regret the mistakes I made in the past.
 I am working hard to make a positive impact and to build a new life for myself in Miami.
 I am grateful to the many people here who have welcomed me back with open arms, and look forward to a positive future.

 Paciello is a co-owner of new night club "Rockwell" in South Beach, with his partner from Montenegro.
-In December 2012, he and a partner opened "Story", another South Beach nightclub.
+In February 2021, Paciello purchased a Miami Beach mansion from the late celebrity hair stylist Oribe.